 July 7, 2019 by Ed Kennedy

-How Do I Actually Hire You?
+How Do I Actually Hire One?
 The Path to Getting a Ghostwriter

-The ghostwriting industry is often befitting of the secretive job title.
+The ghostwriting industry has such vagueness in public perception that the actual job title of ghostwriter can sound really mysterious.
 Many people don’t feel well-versed in understanding what exactly a ghostwriter does.
 Those who know how a ghostwriter generally works will still often be unsure what steps are involved to acquire one.

-For those who feel they are yet to understand how the process works, let’s go through it step by step in detailing a typical content creation process from start to finish.
-But first, there’s an important question to address…
+For those who feel they’re yet to understand the ghostwriting process, let’s go through it step by step detailing a typical content creation process.
+But first, we have to answer the most important question.

 Why Hire a Ghostwriter Anyway?